Rafisto/chinese-checkers/README.md

 ### Project Outline

-Project outline is available at [Chinese Checkers DrawIO UML](https://drive.google.com/file/d/1iIDCE1dcRjzx1F8HkmPSoind6I9Joa1u/view?usp=sharing)
+This project was created for a Software Engineering course at Wrocław University of Science and Technology.
+The project outline is available in the [UML (draw.io)](https://drive.google.com/file/d/1iIDCE1dcRjzx1F8HkmPSoind6I9Joa1u/view?usp=sharing) form.

 ### Quick Start Guide